pauldmccarthy/fsleyes/userdoc/quick_start.rst

 .. sidebar:: What is an *overlay*?
              :subtitle: And why aren't they just called *images* instead?

-             An :ref:`overlay <overlays>` is an image, or other data file, that you have loaded into FSLeyes.
+             An :ref:`overlay <overview_overlays>` is an image, or other data file, that you have loaded into FSLeyes.
 While FSLeyes is first and foremost a NIFTI image viewer, the term *overlay* is used, instead of *image*, because FSLeyes supports other non-volumetric data types, and will hopefully support more in the future.